The equatorial Zanzibar Archipelago has truly amazing weather all year round, but when should you go?

 As the temperatures are rising again, along with humidity levels, the short rain season kicks off.
 The rain usually pours every afternoon, but the ground and beaches dry out very quickly afterwards.

 Best time of year for Diving in Zanzibar

 Unfortunately, due to climate change, weather patterns across Africa, as well as around the rest of the world, are becoming more and more confusing.

 So, although, rain seasonality used to be rather predictable in East Africa, especially in southern Tanzania and Kenya, it is now harder and harder to predict when the long rains begin and end.
-Please take this as a guide, and not a prescription for planning your perfect beach holiday in Zanzibar.
+Please take this as a guide, and not a prescription for planning your perfect beach holiday or the best time to visit Zanzibar.

 As for diving in Zanzibar, July and August, as well as January and February are more likely to offer the best water conditions and very little wind.

 June through to October offer great diving opportunities around the northern coast of Zanzibar Archipelago, while November and March are better-spent diving around the southern part of the island and other atolls.

 From September till December is the best time to visit Zanzibar when Whale sharks visit the coast.